physicsbb/BookOfPhysics/Review/linalg.md

 ## Completeness of a function & Fourier's Trick
 To reiterate, a function can be a vector.

-As I quote Griffiths here, "a set of functions is complete if any other function (in Hilbert Space) can be expressed as a linear combination of them:
+As I quote Griffiths here, "a set of functions is complete if any other function (in Hilbert Space) can be expressed as a linear combination of them"

 $$
 \begin{align}